 Liu Shipei (Shen Shu) was a Chinese classical scholar who, with his wife, He Zhen, established the Society for the Study of Socialism in Tokyo in 1907.
 The Society published a journal called Natural Justice which promoted an agrarian kind of anarchism.
-He Zhen, an anarchist feminist, was the more radical of the two, familiar with European debates regarding socialism and women’s suffrage.
+He Zhen, an anarchist feminist, was the more radical of the two, familiar with European debates regarding socialism and women’s suffrage movements.
 She argued, much as Emma Goldman did, that the vote would not bring women genuine freedom.
 Excerpts from He Zhen’s essay, “Problems of Women’s Liberation,” originally published in Natural Justice in September and October 1907, are included in Chapter 20, “Chinese Anarchism,” in Volume One of Anarchism: A Documentary History of Libertarian Ideas.
 The following excerpts are taken from Liu Shipei’s contemporaneous essay, “On Equal Human Ability,” also published in Natural Justice.
 Unlike the Chinese anarchists who published the New Era journal in Paris, which adopted a modernist stance, and who sought to distance themselves from classical Chinese thought, Liu Shipei regarded the mythical Daoist sage, Lao Zi (or Lao Tzu, circa 400 BCE), as the father of Chinese anarchism, and drew inspiration from the third century BCE utopian, Xu Xing, in developing his ideas regarding an egalitarian, agrarian anarchist society.
 Liu was also influenced by Leo Tolstoy’s peasant focused pacifist anarchism, and was one of the first Chinese anarchists to emphasize the important role of the peasantry.
 Reading “On Equal Human Ability,” one can detect the influence of Charles Fourier as well (Volume One, Selection 7).
 As with Fourier’s similar plans for utopian colonies, Liu’s utopian vision is so detailed that it sets forth too narrow and restrictive a path to equality and freedom.
 The translation is by Guannan Li.

 Humankind is named after its upright stance on the earth.
 Round head, square toes, different races; these are features common to all.
 The Buddhist Sutra tells us that the human body possesses four “Bigs”.
 Modern scientists know that the human body is composed of raw materials, and since we are all human beings, our bodies contain the same material.
 Materialists can demonstrate that every human body is the same.
 According to psychologists, every human being has a heart.
 Although the heart does not interact directly with the material world, when the body senses something, the heart, too, perceives it.
 So feelings originate from sensation, and intentions come after perception.
 Therefore, everyone identified as a human being is the same.
 This is why idealists can demonstrate that humankind shares the same feeling.
 The Buddha says that the dharma has no location.
 Living beings are not alien to the dharma, and the dharma is not alien to living beings.
 The Buddha also says that all living things are alike in their regulation.
 The philosopher Mencius also points out: “Things belonging to the same species are all similar.
 Humankind is no exception.
 The saint and I belong to the same species.”
 Wang Shouren has the same idea.
 The modern western scholar Rousseau originated the theory of human rights to argue for the same idea.
 Thus, equality of humankind was widely advocated by previous philosophers.